7Bpencil/drochetype/README.md

 - Space to generate new test after completing last one
 - ESC to reset test, ESC again to generate new test
 - Backspace to fix mistakes
+- Enter to open and close settings group, Tab and Shift-Tab to switch settings group

 ## Platforms